DeepLearningKit/caffemodel2json/README.md

 ### Description
 A small tool to dump Caffe's \*.caffemodel to JSON for inspection (\*.prototxt files is not needed).
 Will not print all the weights to make the output concise.
+This tool (with all weights output) can be used to generate json input for [DeepLearningKit](http://DeepLearningKit.org) for conv.nets generated in Caffe.

 ### Example
 > ./caffemodel2json.py CAFFE_ROOT/src/caffe/proto/caffe.proto model_name.caffemodel > dump.json